 Remember that the GDT is not designed for snow travel and is not maintained in the winter.
 When the trail is covered in snow, finding it may be impossible so excellent navigation skills are required.
 Hiking on the GDT when it’s snow covered means exposing yourself to potential avalanche risk.
 In many places, it’s unwise to travel the trail during these conditions.
 While planning your hike, research snow conditions and check out the Canadian Avalanche Centre for the latest avalanche bulletins.

 - Due to the Kenow wildfire and Boundary wildfire, some trails and backcountry campgrounds in Waterton Lakes National Park and Akamina Kishinena Provincial Park are closed.
-The GDT is closed from the Carthew-Alderson trailhead (a3) to Sage Pass (a17).
+The GDT is closed from the Carthew-Alderson trailhead (a3) to the Summit Lake-Boundary Creek trail junction (a7), and from Lineham Ridge summit (a11) to Sage Pass (a17).

 - Numa Creek Trail (Rockwall access trail) remains closed due to wash out of the bridge over the Vermilion River.
 The pedestrian bridge is being replaced and will be installed in fall 2018.
 Numa Creek Trail will be cleared in spring 2019 and access to the Rockwall from this location will be restored for mid-summer 2019.

 - Jasper National Park seasonal closure – The GDT is closed from Four Point Campground (e15) to Signal Mountain Trailhead (e32) from November 1, 2018 to February 28, 2019, to prevent trails from facilitating an unnatural level of predator access to threatened woodland caribou.